Find us +44 (0)113 2837100

 Further information relating to assessment

 Post session activities submitted through Moodle will facilitate ongoing formative assessment opportunities via lecturer or peer feedback, these may include responses to case studies, quizzes, forum posts or blogs and self-assessment.
-One draft opportunity will be provided for each assessment task with feedback provided at least one week prior to summative submission.
+One mock opportunity will be provided for your presentation with feedback provided at least one week prior to summative submission.

-Literature Review: You will write a 2000-word literature review.
-You will review the contemporary evidence base in order to define the communication and relationship skills required for effective, safe, and culturally informed person-centred and holistic care and potential barriers to effective communication and the role of the nurse in overcoming these.
-You will evaluate a range of person centred care interventions to engage and support individuals, carers, and families in decisions, assessment, planning and evaluation of their health care needs.
+Presentation: You will develop a 7-minute presentation (negotiated style).
+You will review and present the contemporary evidence base in order to define the communication and relationship skills required for effective, safe, and culturally informed person-centred and holistic care and potential barriers to effective communication and the role of the nurse in overcoming these.
+You will evaluate and present a range of person-centred care interventions to engage and support individuals, carers, and families in decisions, assessment, planning and evaluation of their health care needs.

-The assessments will allow you to demonstrate knowledge and understanding of concepts and theories relevant to communication and relationship skills required for person-centred and holistic care as applied to nursing practice.
+The assessment will allow you to demonstrate knowledge and understanding of concepts and theories relevant to communication and relationship skills required for person-centred and holistic care as applied to nursing practice.

 Level - 4